BryanHaley/git-linestats-widget/README.md

 # Advanced Usage

 ## Reading from file
-If want to customize things more than Tkinter's limited selection of fonts, you can export diff stats to text files and read them in OBS.
+If you want to customize things more than Tkinter's limited selection of fonts, you can export diff stats to text files and read them in OBS.

 In settings.json, change the `"enabled"` property of `"changed_files_file"`, `"plus_lines_file"`, and `"minus_lines_file"` to `true`.
 ```json